 The Fourth Judicial District Domestic Fatality Review Team members examine cases of domestic homicide that have occurred within Hennepin County.
-Each year themes emerge from the cases reviewed, sometimes related to communication processes, other times about the alignment of policies to identified best practices, but a common thread that has been woven through every year and each report is the need for early intervention and public education to end the cycle of violence.
+Each year themes emerge from the cases reviewed, sometimes related to communication processes, other times about the alignment of policies to identified best practices, last year the cases reviewed by the Team brought to light how partnerships between practitioners could enhance intervention and promote healing.
+Ideas for these partnerships include: non-profit providers to offer free psychological assessment/evaluation at the jails or other correction locations to facilitate completion and working with school counselors to develop a follow-up protocol for children following incidents of abuse.